Take Back Unused Prescription Drugs

 - A majority of people who misuse a prescription medication got it from a family member or friend.

-- The non-medical use of prescription drugs ranks second only to marijuana as the most common form of drug abuse in America.
+- The non-medical use of prescription drugs ranks second only to marijuana as the most common form of drug misuse in America.

-- The majority of teenagers abusing prescription drugs get them from family and friends—and the home medicine cabinet.
+- The majority of teenagers misusing prescription drugs get them from family and friends—and the home medicine cabinet.